microsoft/AdaptiveCards/source/nodejs/adaptivecards-site/pages/_posts/2020/Template.md

 }
 ```

-The card will be updated
+Updated card

 ![Expense Report First Iteration](Template/ExpenseReport02.png)

 As long as data's format doesn't change, this AdaptiveCards can be re-used.
 AdaptiveCards will be updated according to the data the card is bound to.
 Template can also be used in repeating a layout.
 Expense Report Card has following layout, each row for expense item has the same layout.

 ![Expense Report First Iteration](Template/ExpenseReport03.png)

-We have to define each layout for each row item as below.
-Since there are tree expense items, we have to have three ColumnSet each defining the item.
+Without template, we have to define each layout for each expense items.
+Since there are three expense items, we have to have three ColumnSet each defining the items.

 ```json
 {